That time when Toronto was covered in railway tracks

 After the CN Tower was completed there were plans to continue to develop the area, but they were ultimately put on hold until the birth of the SkyDome more than a decade later.

 Post-Dome, development again slowed as the city tried to figure out the best use for the remaining lands.
-Another sports stadium would eventually follow in the form of the Air Canada Centre , which finally kickstarted work on what would come to be CityPlace.
+Another sports stadium would eventually follow in the form of the Air Canada Centre (now Scotiabank Arena), which finally kickstarted work on what would come to be CityPlace.

 The Toronto Archives are littered with urban design photographs of plans, models and presentations devoted to the Railway Lands in the 1980s and 1990s, but the end result of the process is still a matter of some debate.